 Prior to joining DLA Piper, Ron was a Principal in KPMG's Cyber Services practice and concentrated on the healthcare, manufacturing, financial, insurance, retail, and automotive industries.
 Ron joined KPMG in 2012 after a distinguished career in the private and public sectors and is a frequent speaker internationally.

-William (Bill) Min is Executive Vice President and General Counsel for the LexisNexis Risk Solutions Group, a part of RELX.
+William (Bill) Min is Executive Vice President and General Counsel for the LexisNexis® Risk Solutions Group (RSG).
 In this role, he is responsible for all legal, compliance and regulatory matters across the global organization.
-LexisNexis Risk Solutions Group is part of RELX (LSE: REL/AMS: REN/NYSE: RELX), a global provider of information and analytics for professional and business customers across industries.
+RSG has more than 8,700 employees serving customers in over 180 countries.
+RSG is part of RELX (LSE: REL/AMS: REN/NYSE: RELX), a global provider of information and analytics.

-Prior to joining RELX, Bill served as Deputy General Counsel and Chief Privacy & Data Governance Officer at Western Union.
+Prior to joining LexisNexis® Risk Solutions Group, Bill served as Deputy General Counsel and Chief Privacy & Data Governance Officer at Western Union.
 He also held in-house legal positions at Live Nation Entertainment, Inc., Starwood Hotels & Resorts, Sara Lee Corporation and Sunkyong America, Inc. Prior to working as in-house counsel, Bill was a mergers and acquisitions attorney at two New York City law firms.

-Among his accomplishments, Bill is acknowledged as an expert in the area of data privacy, and built and led the global privacy function at Western Union, Live Nation and Starwood.
+Among his accomplishments, Bill is acknowledged as an expert in the area of data privacy, and he structured and led the global privacy function at Western Union, Live Nation and Starwood.

 Bill holds a BA in the Biological Basis of Behavior from the University of Pennsylvania, a MA in Liberal Studies from State University of New York at Stony Brook, and a JD from Fordham University School of Law.